adriandoonan/improv-toolbox/src/content/exercises/cliffweb-how-did-you-become-a-blank.md

 ---
 name: How Did You Become A [BLANK]?
-purpose: GroundedPlay
+purpose: Grounded Play
 shortDescription: This is an exercise in taking a situation that seems impossible and making it seem plausible.
 Two people up.
-description: 'This is an exercise in taking a situation that seems impossible and making it seem plausible.
+description: "This is an exercise in taking a situation that seems impossible and making it seem plausible.
 Two people up.
-One says to the other, “So, how did you get to be a [blank]?” where [blank] is any job: auto mechanic, deep sea diver, veterinarian, anything—but preferably something far away from what the person being asked really is.'
+One says to the other, “So, how did you get to be a [blank]?” where [blank] is any job: auto mechanic, deep sea diver, veterinarian, anything—but preferably something far away from what the person being asked really is."
 tags:
   - Will Hines - How to be the greatest improviser on earth
   - Grounded play
 source: cliffweb; Will Hines - How to be the greatest improviser on earth
 credit: Will Hines
 ---